jonnonz1/nz-statute-book/acts/public/1990/civil-aviation-act-1990.md

 ### 87M Consideration of application for scheduled international air service licence by foreign international airline
 (1) In considering any application for a scheduled international air service licence made by a foreign international airline the Secretary shall take into account the following matters:
-  (a) Any relevant air services agreement and associated arrangements, and any other international agreement, convention, or arrangement to which New Zealand is a party:
+  (a) any relevant air services agreement and associated arrangements, and any other international agreement, convention, or arrangement to which New Zealand is a party:
-  (b) The safety and security requirements of the Director:
+  (b) the safety and security requirements of the Director:
-  (c) Such other matters as the Minister thinks fit and has determined in writing should be taken into account.
+  (c) such other matters as the Minister thinks fit and has determined in writing should be taken into account.
 (2) If the granting of the licence would be contrary to any agreement, arrangement, or convention referred to in subsection (1)(a) of this section, the Secretary shall refuse to grant the licence.

 ### 87N Scheduled international air service licence may be granted subject to conditions
 (1) The Secretary, after giving consideration to the application in accordance with section 87M of this Act, may refuse it, or may grant it wholly or partly, and subject to such conditions as the Secretary thinks fit.
 (2) The scheduled international air service licence shall be in such form as the Secretary thinks fit.
 (3) Without prejudice to the generality of subsection (1) of this section, the Secretary, in granting any scheduled international air service licence, may prescribe, in respect of the scheduled international air service,—
-  (a) The countries or territories, or points within those countries or territories that may be served and the route or routes that may be followed:
+  (a) the countries or territories, or points within those countries or territories that may be served and the route or routes that may be followed:
-  (b) The maximum capacity that may be provided:
+  (b) the maximum capacity that may be provided:
-  (c) The date not later than which the service shall be commenced.
+  (c) the date not later than which the service shall be commenced.
 (4) Where the Secretary grants a licence in accordance with this section, the Secretary shall give notice in the Gazette that the licence has been granted.

 ### 87O Duration of scheduled international air service licence